 1. Define anatomical position

 Ans: The position of a animal’s body at that the totality of its muscle groups have reached their stress that is cheapest.
-The place that is anatomical person standing erect, with feet dealing with ahead, the arms at the sides, palms of the hands facing interior, and hands pointing along for individual beings.
+The place that is an anatomical person standing erect, with feet dealing with ahead, the arms at the sides, palms of the hands facing interior, and hands pointing along for individual beings.

 2. Describe the location of a wound on a patient using anatomical references.
 Identify the approximate location of the injuries indicated by the circles.
 (Respond on the following page).

 3. List the Four regions of the human body on a skeletal model.

 The skeletal system is composed of four primary fibrous and mineralized tissues that are conjunctive bones, ligaments, tendons, and joints.
 Bone: A rigid form of conjunctive tissue that is part of the skeletal system of vertebrates and it is composed mainly of calcium mineral.

 4. List five cavities of the body and the organs they contain.